 The on-water boat test

 Plainly, a concerted on-water test of a cheap non-runner is not feasible.
-But if you’re spending decent money on a "ready-to-drive" powerboat or sailing craft, then make sure you try it out.
+But if you’re spending decent money on a "ready-to-drive" powerboat or sailing craft, then make sure you try it out with a sea trial or test sail.
 That doesn’t mean this is your opportunity for a high-octane outing at the dealer’s expense.
 On the contrary, if you’re taking the process seriously, you will already know how the boat ought to perform.
 This is simply your chance to ensure that the boat behaves soundly and that you and your family feel good about it.

 But don’t hog the helm.
 Take a step back.
 Sit in every seat, grab every handle, actively involve yourself in every part of the boat and work out if it makes sense for you.
 Again, take photographs, make notes and ask questions.
 Then head back to the comfort of your armchair to make a final, educated assessment of what it’s worth, how it needs adapting and (if you want it) how much you’re willing to pay.
 The surveyor’s report can make a particularly big difference in helping define the right price.